-But more importantly, I think Amex has Chase largely beat on quality.
-Scan through the list of transfer partners, and you’ll find some of the best frequent flyer programs for booking award flights.
-That opens up different ways to book flights on all three global airline alliances (Oneworld, SkyTeam, and Star Alliance) as well as some powerful, free agent airline programs.
+But it's not just quantity – it's quality, too.
+Scan through the list of transfer partners, and you'll find some of the best frequent flyer programs for booking award flights.
+That opens up different ways to book flights on all three global airline alliances (Oneworld, SkyTeam, and Star Alliance) as well as some powerful, free-agent airline programs.

 American Express Airline Transfer Partners

 |Program||Transfer Ratio||Transfer Time|

 |Air Canada Aeroplan||1:1||Instant|